MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In Dynamics 365 Supply Chain Management, it's the [**Production floor execution**](/dynamics365/supply-chain/production-control/production-floor-execution-use) module, which has a touch-friendly interface you can use to start production, record progress, consume materials, request maintenance, and perform other production tasks.
 Dynamics 365 also has a framework for [integrating a third-party MES](/dynamics365/supply-chain/production-control/mes-integration) with the **Production** module.

+### Margins

+The profit margin or percentage on a quoted deal.
+Visibility into margins allows profitable quoting.

+### Marketing campaign

+A strategic marketing effort across one or more channels over a period of time to promote a product, service, or brand.
+A *multi-channel campaign* leverages multiple channels such as email, social media, and events, to reach prospects.

 ### Merchandising

 In Dynamics 365, merchandising is the strategic planning, management, and execution of various activities related to product offerings, pricing, promotions, and inventory management.
 The goal of merchandising in Dynamics 365 is to optimize the presentation and availability of products to drive sales, enhance customer experience, and improve overall business performance.